 Key Features Of The 1981 Susan B Anthony Dollar

-Recognizing the distinctive characteristics of the 1981 Susan B Anthony Dollar allows collectors to properly authenticate and evaluate these coins.
-Frank Gasparro, serving as Chief Engraver of the U.S. Mint, designed this historic piece that marked the first appearance of a real woman on circulating U.S. currency.
+Recognizing the distinctive characteristics of the 1981 Susan B Anthony Dollar helps collectors properly authenticate and evaluate these coins.
+Frank Gasparro, serving as Chief Engraver of the U.S. Mint, designed this historic piece — the first circulating U.S. coin to feature a real (non-allegorical) woman.

 The Obverse Of The 1981 Susan B Anthony Dollar